Code-Institute-Submissions/Krumbs/README.md

 - Website navigation and functionality
  1. Try to click on each button in the navigation menu and that each button links to the relevant section (Home/ Notes/ Map).
- 2. Clicked on the Utenciles random meal button make sure getting a random meal each time.
+ 2. Clicked on the Utensiles random meal button make sure getting a random meal each time.
  3. Tried repated meals and secondary ingredients lists by adding new meals and ingredients to each removing them individually and clearing them from the web page.
 By exiting the webpage and returning to notes pad to make sure they where still there when added and making sure they where deleted when returning after deletion.
  4. Visiting the maps page and searching for grocery stores in the search bar.
 Google markers popped up in the location with grocerys stores in the area.